StuyCSDojo/dojo-docs/README.rst

    ..
 Custom directives goes here

    ..
 Title of the document goes here, underlined with "="

    ..
-The author's name and the date in italics

-   ..
 Page outline in bullet point format